Wasserstein Conditional Independence Testing: Two-sample independence testing with the Wasserstein distance

 Additionally, let us remark on the task of actually computing the estimator $W_{p}(\hat{\mu}_{n},\hat{\nu}_{n})$ for $W_{p}(\mu,\nu)$.
 Computing the optimal coupling for $\hat{\mu}_{n}$ and $\hat{\nu}_{n}$ takes the form of a classical (discrete) \emph{optimal matching} problem, which has been extensively studied and is amenable to the standard methods of linear programming.
 State-of-the-art computational methods for this problem are surveyed, for instance, in \cite{peyre2019computational}; for example, fast methods based on \emph{Sinkhorn's algorithm}, discussed therein, achieve a computational cost of $O(n^{2}\log n)$.
-Therefore, when conducting a Wasserstein two-sample test, one must work with empirical measures supported on a \emph{moderate} number $n$ of points, so that the test achieves a small enough $p$-value, while at the same time the estimator itself is feasible to compute.
+Therefore, when conducting a Wasserstein two-sample test, one must take care to work with empirical measures supported on a number $n$ of points which is large enough that the test achieves a small enough $p$-value, but not so large that the estimator itself is infeasible to compute.

-In what follows, we (to some extent) work \emph{modulo} the existence of a Wasserstein two-sample (independence) test with a given $p$-value and power function.
+In what follows, we (to some extent) work \emph{modulo} the choice of a Wasserstein two-sample (independence) test with a given $p$-value and power function.
 However, we hope that from the previous discussion, the reader is convinced that such a test is feasible, albeit subject to ongoing technical improvements, \emph{viz}. in terms of expectation bounds, concentration inequalities, and computational complexity.